Rhotex Inc Launches Environmentally-Sound Options to Crypto Mining

-TORONTO, Jan 14, 2021 - (ACN Newswire) - Rhotex ( www.rhotex.com ) has officially launched 3 miner cases configured with an in-built factory cooling system to ensure 100% efficiency as the chips generate heat.
+TORONTO, ON - EQS Newswire - 14 January 2021 - Rhotex has officially launched 3 miner cases configured with an in-built factory cooling system to ensure 100% efficiency as the chips generate heat.
 From Rhotex, this first of its kind innovation designed by seasoned crypto industry experts provides an environmentally responsible solution to today's challenges with the traditional miners by consuming lesser power supply compared to the output performance.

 Rhotex Inc.'s algorithm solutions integrate world-class hardware and software technologies for edge and cloud-to-edge enterprise solutions and mines Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Dash at high levels in remarkable time.
 Hash rate powers in the series include: